DETAILED ACTION

 Claim(s) 1–20 is/are rejected under 35 U.S.C.
 102(a)(1) as being anticipated by Becker et al. (US Pub. # 20180036448), hereinafter referred to as Becker.

 Regarding claim 1, Becker teaches, “A scent solution weight loss device (see para.
 [0073, 0074, 0126]), comprising: a housing configured to retain a scent solution (para.
-[0101–0103]); a sensor configured to detect weight loss data of the scent solution as the scent solution is emitted (para.
+[0101–0103]); a sensor comprising one or more pressure sensors configured to directly measure a change in weight of the scent solution in the housing as the scent solution is emitted, wherein the change in weight is measured as mass and stored as weight loss data of the scent solution (para.
 [0126]); and an output device configured to provide the weight loss data to a weight loss application, wherein the weight loss application is configured to determine a scent solution lifetime based on the weight loss data (para.
 [0126, 0135, 0143, 0233]).”

 Regarding claim 2, Becker teaches, “wherein the weight loss application is configured to generate a scent solution profile using the weight loss data (para.
 [0145, 0180–0183, 0269]).”